Louisville Bankruptcy Attorney

 Income Taxes and Bankruptcy

-Most bankruptcy attorneys analyze the three major rules:
+Most bankruptcy attorneys analyze the three primary rules:

 1. that the tax must have been due for three or more years,